needle4j/needle4k/src/site/configuration.md

 This chapter describes how to set up and configure your **needle4k** tests.

+Please refer to the [quickstart project](https://github.com/needle4j/needle4k-quickstart) to see more examples.

 ## Requirements

 Ensure that you have a [JDK11+](https://www.oracle.com/java/technologies/downloads/#java11) installed.

 ## Maven dependency configuration

-If you are using [Maven](http://maven.apache.org/) as your build tool add the following single dependency to your pom.xml file to get started with needle4k:
+If you are using [Maven](http://maven.apache.org/) as your build tool, add the following single dependency to your pom.xml file to get started with **needle4k**:

 ```xml
 <dependency>